EmuxEvans/tinystatus/README.md

 ..only you can connect to the server at "http://localhost:9999", but others cannot because "localhost" is a special name for "this computer".
 If you have a static IP address and have configured port forwarding, use your IP address.
+Included is the excellent "pagekite" script which will offer you a way to route your way through the pagekite.net service if you really want to host a server from behind a firewall/NAT/mobile broadband.

 The only rule is: Don't host a node *and* use posting/fetching in the same folder, or database conflicts may occur.
 If you want to host a node, copy the